A note on first-order and transversality conditions in infinite-horizon continuous-time optimal control models: Introduction

 The textbook of \cite{SeierstadSydsaeter1987optimal} provides an excellent introduction to the theory of optimal control and numerous applications in economic models.
 However, this book pays less attention\footnote{See discussions in Chapters 3 and 6 in \cite{SeierstadSydsaeter1987optimal}.} to the transversality conditions (TVCs for short) and significant progresses on TVCs have been done since its publication.

-Our note aims to provide necessary and sufficient conditions to find and check whether a path is a solution to an infinite-horizon continuous-time optimal control problem.
-These conditions are simple and readily verifiable, making them well-suited for economic applications.

 Within standard economic frameworks, the necessity of transversality conditions can be established using methods developed by \cite{EkelandScheinkman1986}, \cite{Michel1982}, \cite{Kamihigashi2001}.
 However, as shown by \cite{Halkin1974} in Section 5, transversality conditions may not be satisfied in general.
-Thus, they should be viewed as a consequence of the structure of the model rather than imposed a priori.
-We prove such conditions under simple and economically meaningful assumptions.
+This suggests that transversality conditions should be derived from the structure of the model rather than imposed a priori.

+This note provides simple and easily verifiable necessary and sufficient conditions for infinite-horizon continuous-time optimal control problems.
+Under standard concavity and integrability assumptions, we show that optimal paths can be fully characterized by first-order conditions together with a transversality condition that emerges endogenously.

+Our results are directly applicable to commonly used economic models, including optimal growth and consumption–saving problems.
+By offering a tractable and unified set of conditions, this note aims to facilitate the use of continuous-time optimal control techniques in applied economic analysis.